Soft Wash vs Pressure Wash: What’s the Difference?

 While researching cleaning companies, you may come across services advertised as power washing, pressure washing, and soft washing.
 If you don't know the differences between these terms, then don't worry, you're not alone.
-Power washing blasts water at a high pressure using hot water, while pressure washing blasts water at a high pressure without hot water.
+The main difference between power washing and pressure washing methods is the temperature of the water.
+Power washing blasts water at a high pressure using hot water, but the water used for pressure washing is not heated.
+The hotter temperature used in power washing makes it easier to cut through grime and clean surfaces.
 Lastly, soft washing is similar to pressure washing, however the pressure per square inch, or PSI, is lowered to less than 500, making it safer to use on less durable surfaces.
 Let's learn what these services are all about.

 Pressure washing and power washing sound like the same thing, but there are a few distinctions.
 Power washing utilizes the same idea of blasting water at a high pressure, only with hot water.
 This sets power washing apart because the hot water not only acts to sanitize surfaces, it is also superior at breaking down organic materials.

 Power washing machines are usually heavier duty machines, as well.
 You can't acquire a professional-strength power washer, nor should you.
 These are extremely dangerous to you and your property without training.
 Additionally, power washing is mainly for outdoor cleaning of driveways, stone walls, and rough concrete.
 These machines are more commonly seen in commercial and industrial settings.